StarBeat/cpu-gpu-arch/gpu/ARM-Mali_Guide.md

 	- Starting from Mali Bifrost: MP4 equal to MC2 with 2 pixel per clock, MP3 is MC2 with different cores: 2 pixel per clock + 1 pixel per clock.
 	- Based on `VK_ARM_shader_core_builtins` they are same. [[az](https://github.com/azhirnov)]

+* Fragment Pre-pass.
+What makes a draw call compatible: [9]
+	- A non-opaque draw call that writes Z or S.
+		* If draw that does not fully overwrite all render targets that have previously been written to in the tile, then it is effectively transparent.
+		* Draw calls that read the tile buffer are also considered transparent.
+	- A ZS-only draw that follows a compatible non-opaque draw call is considered incompatible.
+	- Fragment shader side effects: **read-write** access to something, atomics if used result value.
+	- Anything where the rasterizer coverage is required in the fragment shader:
+		* Centroid varyings
+		* Reading the coverage mask
+		* Checking if the lane is a helper lane
+	- Reading from the tile buffer at sample positions for which the primitive doesn't have coverage.
+	- Draw calls that write Z or Stencil where the fragment shader modifies coverage, but the shader explicitly states that ZS testing and update must happen early.

+* Fragment Pre-pass benefits: [9]
+	- No need to sort by depth any more.